by Dr. Nathan Hardy

 # # #

-ABOUT THE AUTHOR: Dr. Nathan Hardy is a professor who teaches courses on Black American society and business at Neumann University in Aston, PA and serves on the university’s Diversity, Equity, and Inclusion Council.
+ABOUT THE AUTHOR: The late Dr. Nathan Hardy taught courses on Black American society and business and served on the university’s Diversity, Equity, and Inclusion Council.